Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 I have a question.

-No, because they don't think it's an issue that you or anywhere near a lot of voters care about or would vote on.
+Well, if you're asking if I think the Washington establishment made up both Republicans and Democrats think this is serious, no, because they don't think it's an issue that you or anywhere near a lot of voters care about or would vote on.

 A. Number two, they don't think this is anything like Hitler.

-That's never gonna happen again.
+That's never going to happen again.

 We've got systems in place.

-Anybody that says that, their reaction to what you just said is, come on, that's insane.
+That's never, Jim, anybody that says that, their reaction to what you just said is, come on, that's insane.

 You're a kook, and there's no way Putin isn't Hitler.